ovesnel/HOLPRG-2002/_sources/tasks/task2/step4.rst.txt

 On :ref:`t2s3` we created the interface list manually, in this step we will retrieve the information dynamically from the device using **restconf** and build a list similar to the one we built manually.

-In order to complete this task, we will create a python module that retrieves information via restconf using python **requests** package.
+To complete this task, we will create a python module that retrieves information via restconf using python **requests** package.

-Let's create a file named ``device.py`` inside of our ``interfaces`` application:
+Let's create a file named :guilabel:`device.py` inside of our :guilabel:`netprog/interfaces` application directory:

 .. literalinclude:: reference/device.py
-    :caption: interfaces/device.py
+    :caption: netprog/interfaces/device.py
     :language: python
     :linenos:

-We can now run this module to test that we can fetch interfaces information from the device using **restconf**:
+We can now run this module within the container to test that we can fetch interfaces information from the device using **restconf**:

 .. code-block:: bash